DLorenzoLaguno17/PepsiPinball/README.md

 * Press 1 to create a ball in the position of the mouse.
 * Left click on the ball and drag it around the map to test the colliders.

+## Combos

+Every time you touch with the ball ont of the three triangles of the ground in the upper side of the map, you increase your bonus.
+This bonus is a multiplier wich increases your score at the end of the game.
+The maximum you can get is a x10.

+You also have a lot of extra score if you manage to enter in the canyon or into the wagon at the left side of the map.

 This game has been created by Rafel Brau and Daniel Lorenzo.
 Licensed under the [MIT License](LICENSE).